imabishekghose29/CS50T/README.md

 # CS50T
-Website made as an assignment (Assignment 5 : Web Development) for the course CS50T under HardvardX using HTML5 and CSS3.
+Website made as an assignment using HTML5 and CSS3 (Assignment 5 : Web Development) and a game made using https://scratch.mit.edu for the course CS50T under HardvardX.